realityexpander/How_to_program_from_ground_up/11-BackToObjectOrientedProgramming.md

      - If you need a builder, there is already something wrong in your code.
      - Refactor it so any object is easy to create through its constructors.
      - "Default parameters" make builders obsolete in Kotlin.
+   - "Marker" interfaces are discouraged.
+     - An interface with no methods, like `Serializable` or `Cloneable`, is called a "marker" interface.
+     - Useful for system & library level notations, but not use in application level code.
    - Type-casting is frowned upon, and prefer the use of interfaces or composition as type-casting was only necessary for COP style implementations.